Hire Augmented Reality Developers

 Marker-based Augmented Reality

 As the name suggests, marker-based AR technology uses markers that serve as key points in a scene to enhance an image of the real world.
 The markers are usually made of a black-and-white image represented in a QR/2D code.
-They are given to the application as input making it easier to detect them when acquiring camera frames.
+They are given to the application as input, making it easier to detect them when acquiring camera frames.

 AR developer tasks in this particular field might include:

-Calibrating the camera
+- Calibrating the camera

-Selecting a location that makes the task of finding the pattern on the markers easy
+- Selecting a location that makes the task of finding the pattern on the markers easy

-Ensuring that the least amount of shaking happens to the virtual objects when moving the camera around
+- Ensuring that the least amount of shaking happens to the virtual objects when moving the camera around

 Markerless Augmented Reality

 In the markerless approach, the strategy is totally different.
 Without markers, the data used in the application comes from other sources such as a GPS, a digital compass, or an accelerometer.
-As one may notice, since most smartphones are shipped with these sources, markerless AR technology is a perfect fit for mobile AR apps.
+As one may notice, since most smartphones are shipped with these sources, markerless AR technology is a perfect fit for mobile AR experiences.

 Projection-based Augmented Reality